Tl39455/wazuh-ssh-bruteforce-detection/README.md

 ## Attack Simulation
 The attack was executed from Kali Linux using Hydra against the SSH service on the Ubuntu agent.

+First a ping to the IP address being attacked to confirm there is a connection:

 Command used:
 hydra -l root -P /usr/share/wordlists/rockyou.txt ssh://192.168.56.102